...

 When Is It Necessary to Litigate a Divorce Case?

-Unfortunately, not every divorce can settle.
 You may find that once your divorce begins, the circumstances, personalities, and tone of your divorce do not allow for a fair settlement.
-Instead, you and your spouse may need to head to a bench trial wherein evidence will be submitted to a judge for their rulings on any subjects related to your divorce.
-Your children, your property, spousal support, and issues related to each of these subjects will then be diced by your judge.
-While this may not make you feel warm and fuzzy inside, it is an outcome that you should be prepared for.
+Instead, you and your spouse may need to proceed to a bench trial, where you will present evidence to a judge, who will make rulings on all divorce-related issues.
+The judge will decide matters such as child custody, property division, and spousal support.
+While this outcome may not feel reassuring, it’s important to be prepared for it.

 The attorneys with the Law Office of Bryan Fagan, PLLC, would like to help you begin to think about the possibility of going to court for a trial in your divorce case.
 As we have said on this blog many times, settling a case usually means a better outcome than a trial.
 However, that does not mean that you cannot reach a fair and equitable outcome inside a courtroom.